Wayfaring Views

 Keen to Disobey Rick Steves?

 Maybe I didn’t completely disobey Rick Steves in Northern Ireland.
 I did visit some of his suggested sites and loved them.
 But by getting a car and crafting my own itinerary, I was able to see more street art and more coastline than I would have seen had I had strictly adhered to the “must see” sites.
-It was the perfect itinerary for me.
+I suggest that you do the same.

 If you are also keen to disobey Rick Steves in Northern Ireland, you should start first by getting the Rick Steves guide to Ireland.
 Review his suggestions (and mine) and then make up your own mind about how to craft your perfect itinerary.
 Have fun and happy travels.